huntrar/scrape/README.md

 ## a command-line web scraping tool

-scrape extracts and filters web pages or local HTML/text files using regex keywords and tag attributes.
-It supports cross-domain web traversal and data consolidation to text, pdf, or a subdirectory containing HTML.
+scrape is a rule-based web crawler and content extractor which makes web scraping easier than ever.
+It allows for highly specific queries which make use of regular expressions and the XPath language.
+Extracted content may be saved and consolidated to text, pdf, or plain HTML.

 ## Installation
     pip install scrape